-Radiographs often do not add information because most Temporomandibular joint disorders are due to soft tissue dysfunction rather than bony changes (which appear late and are often absent in the acute phase).
-MRI is the investigation of choice to identify internal joint derangements.
-A new HASTE sequence allowing dynamic assessment is now available and reported on by the Cons DMF Radiologist.
-Pls bear in mind that these dedicated MRI TMJ sequences may not exclude central lesions in the base of skull and brain- these will require separate requests.
-US scans can offer a' half way house' between clinical examination and MRI of the TMJs.
-US can show a' joint effusion', condylar travel and condylar erosion to be identified but is operator-dependent.
+MRI TMJ is the investigation of choice to identify internal joint derangements.
+A new HASTE sequence allowing dynamic assessment is now available and reported on by the Consultant DMF Radiologist.
+Please bear in mind that these dedicated MRI TMJ sequences may not exclude central lesions in the base of skull and brain- these will require separate requests.
+Imaging requests for children with Juvenile Idiopathic Arthritis (JIA) will now attract a bespoke set of MRI TMJ sequences.

+US scans can offer a' halfway house' between clinical examination and MRI of the TMJs.
+US can show a 'joint effusion', condylar travel and condylar erosion to be identified but is operator dependent.
 If the degree of condylar mobility is to be assessed, then an ultrasound examination can be requested where actual measurements of condylar translatory movement can be provided.
-This negates the need for conventional open and closed views.
+This negates the need for conventional open and closed panoramic views.
 Masseter muscle hypertrophy can also be assessed.
+(US TMJs can help to a degree if MRI is contraindicated however it will not demonstrate the disc).

-If hard tissue pathology, secondary to degenerative changes in the joints is suspected- where crepitis is evident or surgical intervention is being planned, then a CBCT or MRI Scan should be arranged.
+In summary: if hard tissue pathology, secondary to degenerative changes in the joints is suspected- where crepitus is evident or surgical intervention is being planned, then a CBCT or MRI Scan should be arranged.
 Cone beam CT is a radiation dose-effective alternative to assess bony changes in the TMJs.
-Pls request a Cons DMF Radiology opinion for all CBCT TMJs.
+Please request a Consultant DMF Radiologist opinion for all CBCT TMJs.